 If you have a balanced ratio, this indicates that your content has successfully brought new visitors and content is engaging enough to retrieve visitors.
-Ensure to maintain a healthy balance as this shows that your visitors find your content informative and entertaining.
+Ensure a healthy balance, as this shows that your visitors find your content informative and entertaining.

 Measure new and returning visitors